FollowTheProcess/pytoil/docs/commands/remove.md

   The "--force/-f" flag can be used to force deletion without the confirmation prompt.
 Use with caution!

+  Examples:

+  $ pytoil remove project1 project2 project3

+  $ pytoil remove project1 project2 project3 --force

+  $ pytoil remove --all

+  $ pytoil remove --all --force

+Arguments:
+  [PROJECTS]...
+Name of the project(s) to delete.

 Options:
+  -f, --force  Force delete without confirmation.
+  -a, --all    Delete all of your local projects.
   --help       Show this message and exit.

-Commands:
-  all    Delete all your projects. these  Delete specified projects.

 ```